-Has the acting career of the outstandingly incredible Daniel Day-Lewis taken the final bow?
+Has the acting career of the outstandingly incredible Daniel Day-Lewis taken the final bow with Phantom Thread?
 Well I hope he does a rethink.

 Having a lot to savor for the connoisseurs of art having the desire to revisit the past, Daniel Day-Lewis in his final film reunites with director Paul Thomas Anderson after THERE WILL BE BLOOD – the masterly crafted saga of an oil man with a dead soul in which Day-Lewis stunned with an act that will be remembered for ages.

 PHANTOM THREAD is an exquisitely weaved yarn of an intoxicating romance between a high profile dressmaker with his young muse sewed with a rich tapestry of a delightful old school melodrama having a beguiling embroidery of obsession and mischievous seduction.
 This ambitious English couturier dress set during the postwar era is beautifully clad in the winning acts of Daniel Day-Lewis and Vicky Krieps.

 Ambitious because Paul Thomas Anderson has never desired to go for an overwhelming mainstream sweep but here in this old school melodrama, a hidden ambition like the undefended obsession of Alma (Vicky Krieps) does ‘mushroom’ for a ‘period’ but overall it’s nostalgically intimating, pleasurable and sometimes a magical experience.